 The long-term complications include recurrent urinary tract infections, keloids, difficulty during menstruation and pain during sex.
 FGM is also associated with the transmission of HIV from use of unhygienic instruments.

-by WHO shows that FGM exposes women and babies to significant risks during childbirth.
+A study by WHO shows that FGM exposes women and babies to significant risks during childbirth.
 The complications can include need for a Caesarean section, severe haemorrhage and prolonged hospitalization -- where facilities exist.

 In Kenya, for example, 57 percent of women deliver at home, making them especially vulnerable to these childbirth-related complications.